bwplotka/my/web/content/posts/thanos-mentoring-office-hours.md

 ## Why?

-Long story, short, as part of the mentoring we scheduled a weekly meeting with each of our student for the duration of the program.
+_Long story short,_ as part of the mentoring we scheduled a weekly meeting with each of our student for the duration of the program.

 ![My casual week during this summer.
 Red boxes: mentoring 1:1s.](/images/blog/thanos-mentoring-office-hours/calendar-mentoring.png)